RuoranXu/s_adam/README.md

 ## Environment

-The experiments were prepared with the following environment:
+The following environment is recommended for the experiments:

 ```text
 Python==3.10.19